 Kaunas is the second-largest city in Lithuania, located in the central part of the country, at the confluence of the two largest Lithuanian rivers – the Nemunas and the Neris.
 Kaunas is and has historically been the leading centre of Lithuanian economic, academic, and cultural life.
 It was the temporary capital of Lithuania during the interwar period.
-Since 1991, it is the only city in Lithuania which is a member of the international confederation ‘New Hansa’.
+Since 1991, it is the only city in Lithuania which is the member of international confederation “New Hansa”.

 Kaunas is located 100 kilometres from the capital Vilnius, and 212 kilometres from Klaipėda, the country’s largest port.
 Due to convenient geographical position, Kaunas is connected by road with other major Lithuanian and foreign centres.

-Archeological excavations indicate that people settled at the confluence of the Nemunas and the Neris rivers back in the seventh-sixth millennium BC; the most affluent collections of ceramics and other artifacts found are from the second and first millennium BC.
+Archeological excavations indicate that people settled at the confluence of the Nemunas and the Neris rivers back in the seventh-sixth millennium BC; the most affluent collections of ceramics and other artefacts found are from the second and first millennium BC.
+Kr.

-A settlement on the site of current Kaunas old town was first mentioned in written sources in 1361.
-To fend off the attacks of Crusaders, a stone castle was built in the 14th century, which became an important part of the city’s defence system.
-In 1408, the town was granted Magdeburg Rights by Vytautas the Great, which gave Kaunas the right to be called a city, to have a coat of arms and a seal, to conduct international trade more successfully.
+A settlement on the site of the current Kaunas old town was first mentioned in written sources in 1361.
+To fend off the attacks of Crusaders, a stone castle was built in the fourteenth century, which became an important part of the city defence system.
+In 1408, the town was granted Magdeburg Rights by the Grand Duke Vytautas the Great, which gave Kaunas the right to be called a city, to have a coat of arms and a seal, to conduct international trade more successfully.
 Since then, Kaunas began to grow rapidly.
 In 1441, after signing the Hanseatic agreement, merchants of Hanseatic cities opened a Kontor, which operated until 1532.
 Trade and crafts were expanding in the town.
 In the sixteenth century, Kaunas became one of the best formed cities in the Grand Duchy of Lithuania.

-Although Kaunas was not a capital by European standards at that time, but over the 20 years, progressive intellectuals have built a true capital city with banks, universities, theatres, funiculars, parks, churches, luxurious palaces, museums, nursing homes, arenas, modern residential houses… and have proven that a young country can speak in unique architectural language that is reflecting the times.
+Although Kaunas was not a capital by European standards at that time, but over the 20 years, progressive intellectuals managed to radically change the image of the city by building banks, universities, theatres, funiculars, churches, luxurious palaces, museums, nursing homes, arenas, modern residential houses… and have proven that a young country can speak in unique architectural language that is reflecting the times.

 Kaunas has numerous extant buildings in Bauhaus-style which was then regarded as avant-garde in Europe; Lithuanian architects competed in international exhibitions with the designs of those buildings and had won various awards.
-Central Post Office Palace, Lithuanian Bank building, Officers’ Club, Fire station, Vytautas the Great War Museum, cinema Romuva, Ministry of Justice, Seimas Palace, Chamber of Commerce, Industry and Crafts, Milk Centre – we can continue with the list of buildings that are adorning Kaunas up to this day.
+Central Post Office Palace, Lithuanian Bank building, Officers’ Club, Fire station, Vytautas the Great War Museum, cinema Romuva, Ministry of Justice, Seimas Palace, Chamber of Commerce, Industry and Crafts, Milk Centre – that is just a small part of buildings that are adorning Kaunas up to this day.

-Due to the modern interbellum architecture and notably refined sense of style of the local ladies, Kaunas in the interwar period was called ‘The Little Paris’.
-At that time, Kaunas was one of the control points of international Monte Carlo Rally.
+Due to the modern interbellum architecture and notably refined sense of style of the local ladies, Kaunas in the interwar period was called “The Little Paris”.
+At that time, Kaunas was one of the control points of the international Monte Carlo Rally.
 Each contestant of the rally had to stop in Kaunas and get a mark at a special checkpoint.

-For a long time, football had been the most popular sport, but after the Lithuanian team won the European basketball championship title in Riga in 1937, it had to concede this position to basketball.
-And when in 1939 Lithuanian national team again defended the basketball championship title in Kaunas, for Lithuanians basketball became the most popular sport by far, and remains such up to this day.
+For a long time football had been the most popular sport, but after the Lithuanian team won the European basketball championship title in Riga in 1937, it had to concede this position to basketball.
+And when in 1939 Lithuanian national team again defended the basketball championship title in Kaunas, basketball became by far the most popular sport for Lithuanians, and remains such up to this day.